ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 ``command``: The command that will be run in the batch job.

-``envars``: Any number of key/value pairs to set up the environment for the ``<command>`` to run successfully.
-Here, keys translate to bash variable names and values translate to the bash variables' values.
-Each entry in this section will show up in the XML like this:
+``envars``: Any number of key/value pairs defining bash variable names and their corresponding values, to be exported to the environment in which ``<command>`` will run, each rendered in XML like this:

 .. code:: XML